rileymckenna/portaldocs/portal-sdk/generated/top-extensions-browse.md

 ### Default columns

 To specify default columns you need to declare a property `DefaultColumns` on your `Browse` `PDL` tag.
 Default columns is a comma separated list of column names, a mix of custom columns and framework defined columns from the earlier table.
-All framework columns are prefixed with `FxColumn.`.
+All framework columns are prefixed with `FxColumns.`.

-For example `DefaultColumns="status, appType, appServicePlanId, FxColumn.location"`.
+For example `DefaultColumns="status, appType, appServicePlanId, FxColumns.location"`.

 <a name="browse-with-azure-resource-graph-pdl-definition-full-asset-definition"></a>
 ### Full Asset definition